LIFETIME-OMICS/drug-dx-qc-agents/README.md

 # Use as input the output of the 2 agent pipeline to run the QC evaluation  (via python code orchestration)
 python -m pytest tests/test_qc_evaluator_python.py -v -s

 # Bypass the 2 agent pipeline.
-Instead, Start with the medications input file to run a QC evaluator agent via a single prompt
+Instead, start with the medications input file to run a QC evaluator agent via a single prompt!
+# It may run for 2-3 minutes on 20 medication rows.
-# To limit token usage: Use a Batch processing configuration as set in tests\conftest.py
+# To limit token usage: Use Batch processing configuration as set in tests\conftest.py
 # DEFAULT_BATCH_SIZE = 10
 # TEST_ROW_LIMIT = 20
 python -m pytest tests\test_qc_evaluator.py::TestQcEvaluatorAgentOrchestration::test_qc_evaluation_with_batch_processing -v -s

 # Review results in:
 # tests\tmp\qc_flags_agent_orchestration.csv